Here’s what you can do with a few hours in Sorrento

 We arrived via the ferry from Capri around 11am.
 This coincided with the hordes of Sorrento visitors trying to escape over to Capri and I was happy to be heading in the opposite direction.
-At this time of the morning, the town centre was relatively quiet but that only last about an hour or so.
+The town centre was relatively quiet at this time of the morning, but that only last about an hour or so.

 - Bought a ticket to Naples on the Campania Express from the kiosk at the train station and left our bags at the left luggage next door